donn/UVC-Viewer/Readme.md

 There are three implementations:
 * Windows/UWP: I'm pretty happy with this one
-* Mac/Cocoa: It works fine but the latency is untenable
+* Mac/Cocoa: It works fine but QuickTime already has this feature apparently
-* Linux/libuvc+opencv: This one sucks
+* Linux/libusb+glfw: This one works, but quitting without cleanup (i.e. `kill -9`) may cause the capture card to stop working until you restart.

 # License
 My code is available under the MIT License, see 'License'.